Grow Thyself

 - Born in Kent, England in 1605, he inherited the proprietorship of overseas colonies in Avalon (Newfoundland) along with Maryland.

-- This occurred after the 1632 death of his father, George Calvert, 1st Baron Baltimore (1580–1632), for whom it had been originally intended in a vast land grant from King Charles I (1600–1649, reigned 1625–1649).
+- This occurred after the 1632 death of his father, George Calvert, 1st Baron Baltimore (1580–1632), for whom it had been originally intended in a vast land grant from King Charles I (1600–1649), who reigned from 1625–1649.

 Calvert's right hand is holding a map of Maryland that he first published in 1635 to promote his colonization plan.
 A slave of unknown identity appears in the background of the painting to highlight Calvert's wealth.
 (Wikipedia)